rcv911/Digital_voltmeter_AVR/README.md

 ## Digital voltmeter on ATmega16

 Here's the task.
 Create program polling ADC at 10 Hz and outputs the measured voltage in volts to the 7-segment indicator block.
-- Segment X and Y shows milivolts
+- Segment X and Y shows millivolts
-- Segment Z shows voltes
+- Segment Z shows volts
 > Electrical circuit connection of segments:
 ![](images/7segments.png)